Scaling up the coating process

 have similar dimensions.
 However, the technique can also be useful even if the pans are not geometrically similar.

-can be accomplished in accordance with the spray rate scale-up presented below.
+in accordance with the spray rate scale-up presented below.

-- Spray rate scale-up needs to be in step with air flow scale-up.
+Spray rate.
+Spray rate scale-up needs to be in step with air flow scale-up.
 The coordination should be based on more than the batch size

 increase because equipment that provides a five-fold batch size increase may only allow a two-fold increase in process air.

-allow for higher spray rate during scale-up, but this increase depends on the sensitivity of the coating material, or polymer,
+to allow for higher spray rate during scale-up, but this increase depends on the sensitivity of the coating material, or polymer,

 and its film-forming properties.